-The biggest mistake made when estimating mid TRLs is that people see the technology or the concept of the technology far too much in isolation.
-To explain, if you are designing a widget to have a certain functionality, by testing it in a realistic environment and the widget didn’t fall apart and did broadly what you expected it to do, isn’t necessarily an indicator of TRL6.
-At TRL6 you should be considering the system as a whole, including the practicality of the material and joining systems in terms of manufacturability and volume production, reliability/survivability of electronics, connectors and cabling in the environment, overall survivability and life of the system, stability of its function with time, conformity to regulations, etc. Moreover, as technologies approach TRL 6 and TRL7, the cost of demonstration increases significantly.
-Hiring or developing the facilities in which to test the technology as well as procurring the manufacturing equipment are not trivial.
-Again these issues are very much dependent on the sector, but these are general indicators.
+The biggest mistake made when estimating mid TRLs is that people assess the technology far too much in isolation.
+To explain, if you are designing a widget and you have tested it in broadly realistic conditions and the widget didn’t fall apart and did broadly what you expected it to do, this isn’t necessarily a good indicator of TRL6.
+At TRL6 you should be considering the system as a whole, including the economic and technical practicality of the chosen materials and components, manufacturability, integration with other components and sub-systems, overall reliability of the system, stability of its function with time, conformity to regulations, etc. Moreover, as technologies approach TRL 6 and TRL7, the cost of demonstration increases significantly.
+Hiring or developing the facilities in which to test the technology as well as manufacturing costs are not trivial.
+Again these issues are very much dependent on the sector and technology, but these are general indicators.

 It is worth noting that once a technology is at TRL7, it really isn’t too far from a marketable product.
-TRL8 relates primarily to the integration of the technology in to its environment, functional testing, reliability/life testing, creation of manufacturing drawings and bill-of-materials, and development and validation of volume manufacturing processes.
-Beyond that, at TRL9, it will be installed in the end-user environment and experience actual service.
+At TRL8 it should be demonstrated at-or-near commerical scale, fully integrated in to its working environment, with realistic manufacturing drawings and bill-of-materials, and development and validation of volume manufacturing processes.
+Beyond that, at TRL9, it will be fully installed in the end-user environment and experience actual service.

 When you are a motivated small business, it is understable to want to strongly sell the idea of your technology to investors, funders, and end-users, but over-selling can create significant problems further down the line.
 I have personally witnessed numerous small businesses struggling due to underestimating the time and cost of maturing their technology.
 Moreover, if you are applying for funding, I have read many over-ethusiastic predictions of the TRL growth within the project timeframe.
-Be mindful of just how difficult it is to grow mid-TRLs when applying for funding (we’ll remind you of this if you work with us!) and you won’t come unstuck.
+Be mindful of just how difficult it is to grow TRLs, particularly mid-TRLs, when applying for funding and you won’t come unstuck (we’ll remind you of this if you work with us!).

 The moral of the story is to err on the side of caution when considering the TRL of your technology.
 You can find guidance and even TRL calculator spreadsheets online, but make sure its specific to your sector.

-Also, thankfully, there are Catapults centres in the UK that have amazing facilties to help support UK industry to get through the difficult Valley of Death.
+Also, thankfully, there are Catapult Centres in the UK that have amazing facilties to help support UK industry to get through the difficult Valley of Death.
 These centres address numerous sectors and provide skills and facilties that often represent barriers to small businesses to mature their technology to a product level.